makssobolevs/neutrino_spectra/README.md

 Python >= 3.4

-After cloning the project it's recommended to install virtualenv
+After cloning the project it's recommended to use virtualenv
    `sudo pip install virtualenv` or `sudo apt-get install python-virtualenv`

 Setup new virtual environment in project directory